Noise2Recon: Enabling Joint MRI Reconstruction and Denoising with Semi-Supervised and Self-Supervised Learning: Preliminaries

 \subsection{Proposed Method: Noise2Recon}

 Current supervised reconstruction methods achieve state-of-the-art results with large amounts of fully-sampled data, but these methods are prone to overfitting in data-scarce settings.
-Model regularization techniques, such as $\ell_1$/$\ell_2$ regularization, can help mitigate overfitting; however, these methods are based predominantly on prior-driven assumptions about model weights (e.g. sparsity).
-Given that fully-sampled data can often be scarce, reconstruction methods that can leverage a mixture of fully-sampled and prospectively undersampled data and incorporated data-driven regularization would be helpful.
+Model regularization techniques, such as $\ell_1$/$\ell_2$ regularization and dropout \cite{srivastava2014dropout}, can help mitigate overfitting.
+However, these methods are based predominantly on prior-driven assumptions about model weights (e.g. sparsity).
+Given that fully-sampled data can often be scarce, reconstruction methods that can leverage a mixture of fully-sampled and prospectively undersampled data and \RV{can incorporate} data-driven regularization would be helpful.
 Additionally, while both denoising and reconstruction tasks are critical for recovering high quality images, they are formulated as disjoint, sequential operations.
 The separation of these objectives may be optimal for each task individually, but may lead to poor optimization for both tasks jointly.

-In this work, we propose a semi-supervised framework for joint MR reconstruction and denoising that mitigates overfitting in data-scarce settings and increases robustness to noisy OOD acquisitions.
-Noise2Recon complements the supervised training paradigm described in \S\ref{sec:supervised-methods} by adding a noise-augmentation consistency training paradigm (Fig.\ref{fig:n2r-schematic}).
+In this work, we propose a label-efficient method for joint MR reconstruction and denoising that mitigates overfitting in data-scarce settings and increases robustness to noisy OOD acquisitions.
+In the semi-supervised setting, Noise2Recon complements the supervised training paradigm described in \cref{sec:supervised-methods} by adding a noise-augmentation consistency training paradigm (Fig.\ref{fig:n2r-schematic}).
 Examples without fully-sampled references (unsupervised) are augmented with masked additive noise.
 The model $f_{\theta}$ generates reconstructions for both unsupervised images ($f_{\theta}(y^{(u)})$) and noise-augmented unsupervised images ($f_{\theta}(y^{(u)}+\Omega_{y^{(u)}}\epsilon)$), where $\Omega_{y^{(u)}}$ is the undersampling mask that was used to acquire unsupervised example $y^{(u)}$.
 A consistency loss ($\mathcal{L}_{cons}$) is enforced between reconstructions of the unsupervised examples and their noise-augmented counterparts to build noise-invariant reconstruction models.
 End-to-end training with Noise2Recon seeks to mimimize a weighted sum of the supervised loss ($\mathcal{L}_{sup}$) and the unsupervised consistency loss ($\mathcal{L}_{cons}$).
 Thus, the objective can be written as